FraGOuT/WorkDistribute/README.md

 Any other type of request is not understood by the server.

-Other types of messages that are present and understood by the server are 1 -		.q == Terminate the client
+Other types of messages that are present and understood by the server are,

+1 -		.q == Terminate the client